Thought I'd pass on this thread in the 8P section about MOT changes next year.

 I don't want to raise any not necessary discussion here but I had a A6 special edition few months ago for few weeks and I was surprised how high headlights were set.
 Now driving in a S3 8P it's exactly the same.
 In fact when I had HID kit fitted to my B6 they were lower than the ones in A6 and S3.I did lower them a bit not to blind other drivers and never had anyone flashing me etc.

-2007 Honda Civic Type R in Red and loving it!
+2007 Honda Civic Type R daily.
+Soon for sale

 as for the airbags then you've have to prove that SRS wasn't standard on your car, can be done by removing components on a car where SRS was an optional extra, benafit of doubt would lie with the presenter.